 HELEN GICHOHI, Ngoe AB

-This season from Vava we have two lots from Helen Gichohi’s Ngoe washing station.
+The new season's fresh crop AB from Helen Gichohi’s Ngoe washing station, sourced through Vava Coffee.
 This lot is graded AB in bean size which is slightly smaller than an AA.
 It’s juicy and rich and has notes of plum, pink grapefruit and dark chocolate.

 CULTIVAR: SL28, Ruiru 11, Batian